beberlei/litecqrs-php/README.md

 - ``LiteCQRS\Plugin\Doctrine\MessageHandler\DbalTransactionalHandler``
 - ``LiteCQRS\Plugin\Doctrine\MessageHandler\OrmTransactionalHandler``

-Also to synchronize the events to event storage you can use the IdentityMapListener:
+Also to synchronize the events to event message bus you can use the DoctrineIdentityMap:

-- ``LiteCQRS\Plugin\Doctrine\IdentityMapListener``
+- ``LiteCQRS\Plugin\Doctrine\DoctrineIdentityMap``

 It also ships with an implementation of ``AggregateRepositoryInterface`` wrapping the EntityManager: